GitNation/JavaScript-frameworks-devs-summit/README.md

 ## Where and when?

-Summit to take place in **Amsterdam, June 12 at 15:00-18:00 CEST**.
-This time it is a sattelite event of JSNation conference but happens at another location in Amsterdam that is disclosed to participants only.
+Summit to take place in **Amsterdam, June 13 at 10:00-13:00 CEST**.
+This time it is a sattelite event of JSNation conference and happens at Circa (address: Seineweg 2, 1043 BG Amsterdam).

 ## What to expect?

 - Number of participants: 10-15
 - Setting: round table like meeting room
-- Timing: 14:30-15:00 participants are gathering; 15:00-18:00 meeting
+- Timing: 9:30-10:00 participants are gathering; 10:00-13:00 meeting
-- Moderator: Daniel Afonso (Developer Advocate at OLX, OS Awards Program Committee Member)
+- Moderator: TBC

 ## Every participant can
 - Make a presentation